ABOUT cassandra

 2025-2014:

-Climate Council, photographer Northern Rivers Flood Disaster, NSW
+Climate Council, photographer Northern Rivers Flood Disaster, NSW2020:

 Director & Production Designer, The Sound Music Video by Sophia Brous, VIC